-I have been working for a children’s shoe store for over 8 years now, and this is a specialized shoe store that focuses on children with foot and leg problems.
-We help children with flat feet, knock knee, or rolled ankles to walk and run straighter by providing them with the correct pair of shoes.
+I have been working for a specialized children’s shoe store for over 10y ears now, where we focuses on children with foot and leg problems, but we provide regular shoe fittings as well.
+I have helped children with several foot conditions such as flat feet, knock knees, or rolled ankles walk and run straighter by providing them with the correct pair of shoes.

 In the case of Hallux Valgus, there is a deviation in the bones that join at the big toe.
 This sees the edge of the big toe pointing outwards.
 It is scientifically referred to as the medial deviation of the metatarsal and lateral deviation of the big toe.

-The deformity causes a great deal of discomfort and pain.
-It can also create difficulty in walking and promote an abnormal walking gait especially when wearing shoes that are too short or too narrow.
+Bunions can cause a great deal of discomfort and pain.
+It can also create difficulty in walking and promote an abnormal walking gait, especially when wearing shoes that are too short or too narrow.

-Why do we must prevent kids from developing bunions?
-The foot pain created from bunions will absolutely stop kids from walking or running long distances, playing sports, or being active.
+The foot pain created from bunions will absolutely affect your child walking gait and impact his/her performance when running long distances, playing sports, or being active.

 In order to prevent foot issues such as calluses, you must always make sure you are providing your child with a pair of shoes that come with a nice round toed-box.
 This will prevent your kids toes from overlapping each other or rubbing against the side of the shoe.

 Let me show you a selection of the best shoes to prevent and treat Hallux Valgus.
 I also want to show you how you can measure your child’s foot size from home in order to be able to provide him/her with the correct shoe size.